 Although the scope of the event grows every year, many people are still not aware of the service component of the holiday.
 Many American Democracy Project colleges and universities organize and sponsor MLK Day educational and volunteer activities.

 Below are links to resources that may be useful to you as you plan MLK Day events and activities.
-Please check the ADP Blog for descriptions of what AASCU's American Democracy Project campuses have done to commemorate MLK Day.
-You’ll also find a MLK Day Toolkit that ADP co-authored in 2010 with NASPA.
+You’ll also find an MLK Day Toolkit that ADP co-authored with NASPA.

-(Source: Corporation for National and Community Service, MLK Day of Service website – www.mlkday.gov)
+(Source: Corporation for National and Community Service, MLK Day of Service website)